 - To improve Theriogenology skills among students.

-In order to accomplish our mission we plan many fun and educational wet labs each semester, as well as organize meetings with presentations covering all aspects of theriogenology.
-As a newer organization we are looking for anyone sincerely interested in reproductive veterinary medicine.
-Regardless if you have experience in reproduction or are fairly new to the topic we want to welcome you to join!
+In order to accomplish our mission, we plan many fun and educational wet labs each semester, as well as organize meetings with presentations covering all aspects of theriogenology.
+We are open to anyone interested in reproductive veterinary medicine.
+Regardless of if you have experience in reproduction or are fairly new to the topic, we welcome you to join!

-Faculty Adviser: Drs.
-John Dodam and Martha Rasch
+Faculty Advisor: Drs.
+John Dodam and Martha Scharf

-Tim and Terry — the latest pair of College of Veterinary Medicine, University of Missouri-Columbia mules — will continue the tradition of travelling far and wide across Missouri.
-Like their predecessors, Hillda and Louise and Jill and Shirley, the CVM mules will continue to proudly represent the College, as well as the University of Missouri-Columbia.
+Boone and George and Bess and Rose — the latest pairs of College of Veterinary Medicine, University of Missouri-Columbia mules — will continue the tradition of traveling far and wide across Missouri.
+Like their predecessors, Tim and Terry, Hilda and Louise and Jill and Shirley, the CVM mules will continue to proudly represent the College, as well as the University of Missouri-Columbia.